The Ten Best Books on Foraging Wild Foods and Herbs

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.

-Registration for this online course is currently open through April 11, 2019.
+Registration for this online course is currently closed until 2020.
 Check out our other online programs, which have ongoing enrollment: The Herbal Immersion Program (which includes the Foraging Course) and the Medicine Making Course.

-Sign up here for free tutorials (videos + articles) on foraging and herbal medicine, and to be notified about upcoming offerings.
+Sign up here for free tutorials (videos + articles) on foraging and herbal medicine, and to be notified when enrollment reopens.

 Every season speaks to the heart in its own way, and the brisk days of fall beckon us—one leaf at a time, and in the most ancient manner—to fill our pantries with nourishing food and medicine and softly burrow in.
 While the squirrels are thriftily gathering black walnuts and acorns, my family is doing the same.
 By the time winter blows in, we have a rich and wild supply of food—jars of nettles pesto, baskets of nuts, stores of hawthorn berries and rosehips, bottles of elderberry syrup; the list goes on.
 These are our winter treasures, unpacked one by one as the dark days unfold.